The 10 best beaches of Formentera

 Cala Saona

-Cala Saona has a few restaurants and a small chiringuito, with a magnificent view, which we recommend for an aperitif.
+Cala Saona has a few restaurants and a small chiringuito, with a magnificent view, which we recommend for a drink.
 Also from here you can see one of the best sunsets of Formentera.

-Worthy of mention is the famous restaurant A Mi Manera, located on the road to this cove.
-This place looks like an enchanted garden.
-The refined décor, relaxed atmosphere and attentive service will ensure that you enjoy a high-level culinary experience.
-The restaurant’s special feature is that the ingredients are always fresh and in season: they come from the restaurant’s own vegetable garden.
+Worth mentioning is certainly the famous restaurant A Mi Manera, located along the road you take to reach this cove.
+This place appears to our eyes like an enchanted garden.
+The refined decor, the relaxed atmosphere, and attentive service will provide you with a high-level culinary experience.
+Its peculiarity lies in the raw materials, which are always fresh and seasonal: they come, in fact, from their own vegetable garden adjacent to the restaurant.
+Currently, the restaurant is closed following an arson attack that occurred in October 2023.

 Ses Platgetes